-Devices like your TV, smartphone, router, DVD, digital camera, (etc) all have tiny operating systems and software that run into the same issues that your full blown PC sometimes does.
+This same logic applies to other devices like your TV, smartphone, router, DVD, digital camera etc. All have tiny operating systems and software that run into the same issues that your PC sometimes does.

 Rebooting those devices is usually as easy as removing power for several seconds and then returning it.
 In other words: unplug it and then plug it back in.

-So, the next time you need to call your I.T support because your computer is having issues ask yourself.
-Have you tried turning it off and on again?
+So, the next time you need to call your IT support because your computer is having issues ask yourself, have you tried turning it off and on again?

 It really is not as “daft” as it sounds and can often save a lot of time troubleshooting an issue a restart solves.